open-quantum-safe/liboqs-java/README.md

 ### Building the Java OQS wrapper

-To build the `liboqs-java` wrapper type:
+To build the `liboqs-java` wrapper type for different operating systems add the `-P <OS>` flag, where `OS = {linux, macosx, windows}`.

+For instance, to build `liboqs-java` for MacOS, type:
 ```
-$ mvn package
+$ mvn package -P macosx
 ```
 This will compile the C and Java files and also run the unit tests.

 To build without running the tests type:
 ```
-$ mvn package -Dmaven.test.skip=true
+$ mvn package -Dmaven.test.skip=true -P macosx
 ```

+Note, the default profile is `linux`, so when building on linux the `-P` flag may be omitted.

-Both the above commands will create a `target` directory with all the build files, as well as with the `liboqs-java.jar` wrapper.
+Both the above commands will create a `target` directory with all the build files, as well as with the `liboqs-java.jar` wrapper inside the `target` directory.

 ### Building and running the examples